Bwatiye

 - Spiritual And Religious Practices

 - The Bwatiye practice a blend of traditional African religions and Christianity.
-Ancestral worship and rituals are integral to their spiritual life.
+Ancestral worship and rituals related to agriculture are common, reflecting their deep connection to the land.

 - Beliefs And Worldview